Catalyst Summit 2025

 Networking Reception | Lobby

-Join us for a reception featuring drinks, hors d’oeuvres, and a few words from the Mayor of Brampton, Patrick Brown, while taking the opportunity to connect and network with the Summit community.
+Join us for a reception featuring drinks, hors d’oeuvres, and a few words from the City of Brampton Regional Councillor, Rowena Santos, while taking the opportunity to connect and network with the Summit community.

 Featuring